yugabyte/yugabyte-db/architecture/design/ysql-gin-indexes.md

 ## search modes

-For regular indexes, there are scan flags like `SK_SEARCHISNULL` and `SK_SEARCHARRAY`.
+For regular indexes, there are scan flags such as `SK_SEARCHISNULL` and `SK_SEARCHARRAY`.
 For GIN, there are search modes:

 - include empty: also match `GIN_CAT_EMPTY_ITEM`
 - all: match everything but `GIN_CAT_NULL_ITEM`